dotkrnl/dice-python/README.md

 docker ps --all

-docker exec -it <nameOfContainer> bash
+docker exec -it <name of container> bash
 ```
 Update Dice container's Debian distribution so we can use Python 3.9
 ```